Skip to Main Content

 • It is strongly recommended to use Fairdata Qvain metadata tool to describe and publish the (meta)data.
 Qvain is part of the Fairdata services offered by the Ministry of Education and CSC.
 Data described and published by Qvain are transferred automatically to research.fi and Etsin (research dataset finder, also part of the Fairdata services).

-• You can log in Qvain with your HAKA account, click CREATE DATASET, and fill in the form.
-Please see Qvain User Guide.
+• You can log in Qvain with your HAKA account, click "Describe a dataset," and fill in the form.
+See Qvain User Guide.

 • It is through the metadata that your research data become findable and first assessed for downloads and reuse.
 Creating appropriate and rich metadata is the key to making your research data truly open, understandable, and reusable.